-Your student will be automatically enrolled for the 2021-22 school year unless you notify us in writing by March 15.
+We utilize continuous enrollment at Granville Christian Academy, which means that all students will be automatically enrolled for the 2023-24 school year unless we are notified in writing by March 15.

-FACTS Account: All families must set up a FACTS account for the 21-22 school year including those who pay in full and those who receive EdChoice Scholarships.
-Set up your FACTS account by clicking here: https://online.factsmgt.
+Yes.
+All families must update their FACTS account for each school year including those who pay in full and those who receive EdChoice Scholarships.
+You can update your FACTS account for the 2023-2024 school year by clicking here: https://online.factsmgt.com/signin/4HW1Z

 The GCA administrative team engages in a tremendous amount of planning to ensure that we are prepared to fulfill our mission of providing quality Christian education.
 Until GCA families confirm their intention to enroll for the upcoming year, we cannot make solid plans for staffing, programs, materials, curriculum, and facility usage.
 In past years, many families have waited until August to let us know whether or not they are returning, requiring us to make last minute changes in staffing, programs, materials and facility usage.
 We take the stewardship of tuition dollars very seriously, and we want to invest tuition revenue wisely with God’s direction and with our students in mind, so that we can provide the best programs possible and hire the best possible staff.